-Join Todd Perkins for an in-depth discussion in this video Arrays, part of Up and Running with Java Applications.
+Join Todd Perkins for an in-depth discussion in this video Arrays, part of Learning Java Applications.

 - So let's review arrays.…In Java, you create an array by first declaring…the data type of the array.…So we're going to create an array holding strings.…So we type String then we type square brackets.…So we're saying we're going to create…an array of strings, and we'll call this breakfast,…and I'm going to set it equal to a new string array.…Now when we create a new string array,…we want to make sure that we specify how many…items we want to allocate space for in the array.…So in this case, I'm going to type three inside…of the brackets in my instantiation area.…